tribela/resume/resume.md

 ### Skills {#skills}

+* Linux
+  : I am using Linux since 2006 (13 yo).
+And I know some low level of it.

 * OSS
   : I am very interested on Open Source Sofrware.
 Visit my [GitHub](https://github.com/Kjwon15) account to see what I have contributed.